-Withdrawal Policy: Academic Withdrawal from the course prior to the deadline date for withdrawal as Withdrawal Policy: Academic Withdrawal from the course prior to the deadline date for withdrawal as published within the academic calendar is accomplished by securing a change in schedule form and having it signed by appropriate persons.
+Withdrawal Policy: Academic Withdrawal from the course prior to the deadline date for withdrawal as published within the academic calendar is accomplished by securing a change in schedule form and having it signed by appropriate persons.
 Blank copies of the change in schedule form are available in the offices of the Registrar, the Vice President for Academic Affairs, the Dean and the advisor.
 After obtaining the required signatures, the student must submit, prior to the deadline date, the change in schedule form to the Office of the Registrar.